 If you have too much debt, you can be denied Chapter 13 eligibility.
 The U.S. Bankruptcy Code caps secured debts at $1,184,200 and unsecured debts at $394,725, as of 2018.
 These figures are periodically adjusted to keep up with inflation.

 If you’ve failed to file any state or federal tax returns in recent years, take care of this before filing for Chapter 13 protection or you can be denied.
 You must provide the court with proof of your filed tax returns for the last four years.
-If you missed a year and you need time to file, you have until seven days before your meeting with creditors to provide copies or transcripts of your returns to the trustee.
+If you missed a year and you need time to file, you have up until seven days before your meeting with creditors to provide copies or transcripts of your returns to the trustee.
 The meeting of creditors is typically scheduled early in Chapter 13 proceedings, so this may not give you a lot of extra time.